Kentucky-Fried-Circuits/DataGS/README.md

 Please note that ```"sampleValue"``` will always be represented in string format where as the data from ```"AVERAGE"``` is numeric.

-Both modes contain ```"time"``` which is a unix timestamp representation of when that data was generated.
+Both modes contain ```"time"``` which is a UNIX timestamp representation of when that data was generated.

 Returned as `application/json` if URI ends with `.json` or as `text/plain` if the URI ends with `.dat`